axios/axios/README.md

 ⚠️`Use at own risk` ⚠️.

 # Fork differences
 - Reworked `cancelToken` to fix memory leakage in case of using a persistent token for several requests.
 This can happen because requests cannot unsubscribe from the token after it completed since cancelToken doesn't provide any methods to do this.
-Possible this is a fix for #3001 issue, but I'm not sure.
 - Added `AbortController` support.
 I believe that using the existing API makes it easier to use the library.
 - `CancelToken` and `AbortController` can be used simultaneously (to facilitate the transition to the new API)
 - support for primitive types to be converted to JSON if the request Content-Type is `application/json` (under nodejs we get an error) ([#2613](https://github.com/axios/axios/issues/2613));